olie-t/Portfolio_projects/Subscriber Pipeline/README.md

 For readability and ease of use the majority of the actual logic is contained in the subscriber_pipeline_functions.py file.

+Unittests for the functions can be found in Pipelinetests.py.
+Covers many scenarios for testing.

 Descriptions of variables -
 ----